 I had to pay to make the product, shipping, advertising, Amazon itself, insurance, etc. But the reward was that on the first day my inventory got placed into Amazon, I made a sale.

-Now blogging is low risk in comparison.
+Now starting a blog is low risk in comparison.
 We really haven’t spent a lot of money to get our new business off the ground (less than $200), and right now we don’t need to either.

 However, to speed things up you could hire writers of your own to create the content for you.
 Just make sure it’s quality.